 Art.
-10. Major, Minor, 12U, 10U, and 8U: Base stealing will be allowed within the following guidelines.
+10. Major/11U and Minor/9U: Base stealing will be allowed within the following guidelines.

-Major and 12U: A base runner may not leave a base before the pitcher, while in the act of pitching, releases the ball from their pitching hand.
+Major/11U: A base runner may not leave a base before the pitcher, while in the act of pitching, releases the ball from their pitching hand.

-Minor, 10U and 8U: A base runner may leave the base when the ball crosses home plate.
+Minor/9U: A base runner may leave the base when the ball crosses home plate.

-Minor: A batter may not advance past first base on a walk.
+Minor/9U: A batter may not advance past first base on a walk.

-Minor: A base runner may not attempt to steal during the exchange between catcher and pitcher following a pitch unless the exchange is not completed (e.g., because of an overthrow), in which case it is a live ball and base runners may attempt to advance at their own risk.
+Minor/9U: A base runner may not attempt to steal during the exchange between catcher and pitcher following a pitch unless the exchange is not completed (e.g., because of an overthrow), in which case it is a live ball and base runners may attempt to advance at their own risk.

-Junior and Rookie: No base stealing.
+Junior/7U and Rookie: No base stealing.
 A base runner may not lead off, and can only leave the base once the ball has been hit.

-In Major and Minor, prior to Memorial Day, in 8U, 10U, and 12U, prior to the second weekend, the first time a base runner leaves the base early, they will be warned.
+In Major/11U and Minor/9U, prior to Memorial Day (Spring) and Labor Day (Fall), the first time a base runner leaves the base early, they will be warned.
 This will be a "Team Warning."
 The next time this base runner or any other base runner from that team leaves the base early, the offending runner will be called out.
 (The "Team Warning" is considered the first warning for all members of that team.)
-In Major and Minor, on or after Memorial Day, in 12U, 10U, and 8U, on or after the second weekend, the first time a runner leaves the base early, they will be called "out" without warning.
+In Major/11U and Minor/9U, on or after Memorial Day (Spring) and Labor Day (Fall), on or after the second weekend, the first time a runner leaves the base early, they will be called "out" without warning.

-- Art.
-11. Minor, and 8U: A base runner may not steal home.
+Art.
+11. Minor/9U: A base runner may not steal home.
 Once on third base a runner must either be hit in, forced in via a bases loaded walk, or hit by pitch.
 The base runner cannot advance home from third base on a wild pitch, passed ball, or straight steal.
 The runner on third base can also advance home from third base if the ball goes out of play and a dead ball is called as the runner would be entitled to any base(s) resulting from the dead ball.
 Otherwise there is a "wall" on the runner on third base.
 For example, if the catcher plays on the runner trying to steal second and the ball is thrown away the runner must remain at third base since they were not played on.
-A base runner who attempts to steal home, even mistakenly, must attempt to return to third base without being tagged out, but if the base runner crosses home plate, they will be called out. - Art.
+A base runner who attempts to steal home, even mistakenly, must attempt to return to third base without being tagged out, but if the base runner crosses home plate, they will be called out.

+Art.
 12. Rookie: A batter or baserunner may advance only one base on a hit that does not leave the infield.
 If the batted ball reaches the outfield grass on a fly, each runner and batter may attempt to advance up to two bases at his/her risk.

-Junior: a baserunner may advance only one base on an infield hit.
+Junior/7U: a baserunner may advance only one base on an infield hit.
 The determination of an "infield hit" will be left to the umpire's discretion.